Follow the steps below in order to create a cuttable image for your Silhouette cutting machine!

-Low Pass Filter - Does the opposite of the High Pass Filter where tracing begins at the center points of your image parts and then works towards the outside of the image as the filter setting is adjusted up.
+Low Pass Filter - Does the opposite of the High Pass Filter where tracing begins at the center points of your image parts and then works towards the outside of the image as the filter setting is raised.

-Threshold - Determines how broadly you wish to apply the trace filter to your image beginning with the darkest colors for low settings and applies lighter color parts, as well as you, move to larger settings.
+Threshold - Determines how broadly the trace filter is applied to your image, beginning with the darkest colors at low settings moving to lighter colors at higher settings.

-Scale - This setting controls the smoothness of pixelated edges of your image.
-It is only necessary to use if the image in question is of a low quality and highly pixelated.
+Scale - This setting adjusts the smoothness of pixelated edges of your image.
+It is only necessary to use if the image in question is low quality and highly pixelated.

-6) The trace filter will show a yellow area covering the image.
+6) The trace filter will produce a yellow area covering the image.
 This is a preview of where your cut lines would be created.

-7) When the trace area have been drawn, and desired filter setting are in place, select one of the tracing methods under 'Apply Trace Method'.
+7) When the trace area has been drawn, and the desired filter setting is in place, select one of the tracing methods under 'Apply Trace Method'.
 You can choose between these trace methods:

 Trace - This option will trace all outer and inner lines.
 This is generally preferable if you are attempting to create a regular cut image with multiple parts and specific details to be cut.

 Trace Outer Edge - This option will create a cut line only around the outer edge of your image.
-This is preferred if you are attempting to create a Print & Cut image.
+This is best if you are attempting to create a Print & Cut image.

-Trace and Detach - This option will punch out the image from the white background space.
-It is only used when you specifically remove the white background so you can have selected images overlap or be closer for Print & Cut jobs.
+Trace and Detach - This option will punch the image out from the white background space.
+This can be used when you want to remove the white background so you can mover images closer together or have them overlap for Print & Cut jobs.

 8) You now have created cut lines for the uploaded image and can start cutting!